Anti Aging Stem Cell Development and Research

 The search for eternal youth and beauty has reached back thousands of years and is likely to continue.
 In the past, cosmetic companies have looked to plants and flowers as the basis for a variety of cosmetic products.
 In recent years, cosmetic and plastic surgeons have relied on surgical techniques to slow and reverse the aging process - for a time.
-However, the future holds unknown opportunities in anti-aging technologies because the development of stem cell research in anti-aging techniques and procedures.
+However, the future holds unknown opportunities in anti-aging technologies because of the development of stem cell research in anti-aging techniques and procedures.

 The two most common types of stem cell research involved in anti-aging technologies include adult stem cell and embryonic stem cell research.